Give us a call!

 Frequency

 Computers used in high traffic areas, like airport check-in terminals and ticketing kiosks, should be disinfected at least daily.
-During the COVID-19 pandemic, it’s ideal to disinfect the computer between each user.
+Ideally the computer should be disinfected between each user.
 Healthcare facilities have unique cleaning procedures and you should follow the procedures of the healthcare facility.

 How to disinfect Stainless Steel Computers